open-pioneer/trails-starter/docs/tutorials/HowToTranslateAnApp.md

 # How to translate an app

-To show how we can use I18n in our pioneer apps, we will extend the empty app (at `src/apps/empty`).
+To show how we can use I18n in our Open Pioneer Trails apps, we will extend the empty app (at `src/apps/empty`).

 By default, the empty app is prepared to support I18n with locale `en`.
 We will add support for another language (locale `de`) and demonstrate advanced features of [FormatJS](https://formatjs.io/) Intl.